 - And many others!

 Students interested in an Interdisciplinary Studies major must meet the eligibility requirements set by the Honors College.
 Prospective students are strongly encouraged to apply to the Honors College as soon as possible, and they should also meet early on with an academic adviser in the program to begin developing a tentative degree plan.
-All students admitted to INTS are required to become members of the Honors College, and as such will enjoy all benefits and be expected to meet all requirements of the College.
+All students admitted to INTS are required to also become members of the Honors College, and as such will enjoy all benefits and be expected to meet all requirements of the College.
 Please contact INTS Academic Adviser Dr. Rebekah Chojnacki for more information: firstname.lastname@example.org.

 To schedule a prospective advising appointment, click here.